rahanlol/rahanlol.github.io/index.md

   src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/3.2.2/es5/tex-mml-chtml.js">
 </script>

-# Rahan's Website

-## A site that I will use to learn everything to do with GIT and GITHUB
+## A site that I will use to learn how to use GIT and GitHub.

 This is the area under the normal distribution: